egghead2630/Image_classification/README.md

     To get the 10 models, go to the models/ directory in main branch

 After running, an answer.txt would be generated and stored locally.

 Compress the answer.txt to .zip file and upload to codalab is enough to evaluate my model's prediction

 For convinience, I write a checktxt.py to check if two answer.txt is the same

-    To run checktxt.py: python3 checktxt.py <path_to_first_answer> <path_to_second_answer>
+Run checktxt.py: python3 checktxt.py <path_to_first_answer> <path_to_second_answer>

     <path_to_first_answer> should be filled with the path to first answer.txt   ex: /answer1/answer.txt

     <path_to_second_answer> should be filled with the path to second answer.txt   ex: /answer2/answer.txt

     If Output is True, means the two answer.txt are exactly the same, in False case, they're not.